allenai/allennlp/tutorials/getting_started/another_model_example.md

         return Dataset(instances)
 ```

-We're just going through every line in the input file, reading it as a JSON object, pulling out
+We're just going through every line in the input file, reading it as a JSON object, pulling out the
-the fields we want, and passing them to `self.text_to_instance`.  `text_to_instance` takes text
+fields we want, and passing them to `self.text_to_instance`.  `text_to_instance` takes untokenized
-untokenized text strings and does whatever is necessary to create an `Instance` for this data.
+text strings and does whatever is necessary to create an `Instance` for this data.
+When you see
-When you see how simple this method is, you might think it's unnecessary to have this bit of
+how simple this method is, you might think it's unnecessary to have this bit of redirection,
-redirection, instead of just putting that logic inside of `read()` directly.
+instead of just putting that logic inside of `read()` directly.
 The reason we have
 `text_to_instance` is to make it easy to hook up a demo to your model - the demo needs to process
-data in the same way as the model's training data was processed, and this redirection makes that
+data in the same way that the model's training data was processed, and this redirection makes that
 possible.
 Here's `text_to_instance`:

 ```python